CogentRoleplayCommunity/FogentRoleplay/src/Items/Talismans/LongtailCatTalisman/LongtailCatTalisman.md

 ## Desc

-A brooch depicting Lacrima, the long-tailed cat.
+A brooch depicting a long-tailed cat.

 Enhances acrobatic skill.